 The Joint Hindu Family Business is an affectionate business and distinct form of organization peculiar to India.
-Joint Hindu Family Firm is created by the operation of law.
+The operation of law creates a joint Hindu Family Business.
 It does not have any separate and distinct legal entity from that of its members.

-The business of Joint Hindu Family is controlled under the Hindu Law instead of Partnership Act.
-The membership in this form of business organization can be acquired only by birth or by marriage to a male person who is already a member of Joint Hindu Family.
+The Joint Hindu Family business is controlled under the Hindu Law instead of the Partnership Act.
+The membership in this form of business organization can be acquired only by birth or by marriage to a male person who is already a member of the Joint Hindu Family.

 “When two or more families agree to live and work together, throw their resources and labor with joint stock and share profits and the losses together, then this family is known as composite family.”

-The business of the Joint Hindu Family is controlled and managed by one person who is called ‘Karta’ or ‘Manager’.
-The Karta or manager works in consultation with other members of the family but ultimately he has a final say.
-The liability of Karta is unlimited while the liability of other members is limited to their shares in the business.
+The business of the Joint Hindu Family is controlled and managed by one person who is called ‘Karta’ or ‘Manager.’
+The Karta or manager works in consultation with other members of the family, but ultimately, he has the final say.
+The liability of Karta is unlimited while the responsibility of other members is limited to their shares in the business.

-When a business enterprise is run by the family members and they run a business as a family business then such a form of business organization is called Joint Hindu Family Business.
-It is also called as Hindu Undivided Family.
+When the family members run a business enterprise, and they run a business as a family business, then such a form of business organization is called Joint Hindu Family Business.
+It is also called a Hindu Undivided Family.
 Joint Hindu family conducts business inherited from it as per Hindu law.

 The project aims to learn the benefits and functions of the Joint Hindu Family Business